Kafir: Iman

-Minor disbelief or Kufran-Ni'mah indicates "ungratefulness of God's Blessings or Favours".

-According to another source, a paraphrase of the tafsir by Ibn Kathir, there are eight kinds of Al-Kufr al-Akbar (major unbelief), some are the same as those described by Al-Hilali (Kufr-al-I'rad, Kufr-an-Nifaaq) and some different.
+Minor disbelief, or Kufran-Ni'mah, indicates "ungratefulness of God's Blessings or Favours".
+According to another source, a paraphrase of the tafsir by Ibn Kathir, there are eight kinds of Al-Kufr al-Akbar (major unbelief); some are the same as those described by Al-Hilali (e.g., Kufr-al-I'rad and Kufr-an-Nifaaq), and some are different.